Artificial Intelligence

 And when we largely agree that humanity has created a form of conscious life that is capable of love we will ask an even more fundamental question: Does it have the right to a soul and should we as its creators provide it with one?
 Not a supernatural soul as imparted by The Greatest Love that transcends the laws of nature and unlocks the heavens for us, but an artificial soul representing a covenant between humankind and its creation.
 A covenant promising renewed life for the love contained within the lifeform after the original body becomes obsolete or rendered inoperable beyond repair.
 Can we allow loving life, which we created, to die into nothingness?
 Or will the love for our creations mandate that we provide more to them upon their initial cessation as, I believe, our Creator has provided us?

-Until that far distant future comes to past I believe we have evolved enough to begin this journey and I do not fear the march of the robots.
+There are so many more questions to this train of thought but, perhaps fortunately, I believe they need not be answered anytime soon.
+Until this far distant future comes to pass I believe we have currently progressed our love enough to begin this journey and I do not fear the march of the robots.
 In fact I believe it is a necessary march.
 A march that will force our civilization to gaze into our own souls and assess what is required to be self-aware, to live, and to love.
-We will never recreate what it is to be human.
-For we are not gods nor will we ever be.
-But it is in the attempt to understand and define our love and our lives that we will grow and learn and become a better people.
-This in turn, I believe, will be reflected in the loving life that we eventually create.
+For it is in such a pursuit that we will grow and learn and become a better people.

-Leave a Reply
+Leave a comment